Synapxe-DNA/technical-docs/docs/projects/genai/health-hub/content-opt-and-harm/article-opt-check/index.md

 The LLM generation typically takes a long time during Office Hours.
 My hypothesis is that the Azure OpenAI Service is being heavily consumed, resulting in slower response times.
 However, I am unsure whether it is `model-specific` (i.e. multiple organisations using the same model instance) or `group-specific` (i.e. multiple members using the same model deployment).

 I would recommend running this script after Office Hours for faster generation.
 Otherwise, run this script in a separate terminal session and work on other tasks instead.
 Occasionally, check on the progress of the Optimisation Checks workflow.
 You may run into exceptions or deadlocks.

 ### Handling Exceptions

 Sometimes, when running `checks.py`, you may encounter various exceptions.
-So far, there are 2 main exceptions - Content Filters and Deadlocks.
-However, other exceptions will be handled by the process and enter a graceful shutdown process.
+So far, there are 2 main exceptions - [Content Filters](#content-filters) and [Deadlocks](#deadlocks).

+However, other exceptions will be handled by the process and enter a graceful shutdown procedure.
-The graceful shutdown process includes saving the past optimisation checks in a new parquet file called `agentic_response_*.parquet` in the [`data/optimization_checks`](https://github.com/Synapxe-DNA/healthhub-content-optimization/tree/main/article-harmonisation/data/optimization_checks) directory.
+The procedure includes saving the past optimisation checks in a new parquet file called `agentic_response_*.parquet` in the [`data/optimization_checks`](https://github.com/Synapxe-DNA/healthhub-content-optimization/tree/main/article-harmonisation/data/optimization_checks) directory.
 The `*` in the parquet file will be the timestamp `YYYY-MM-DD HH-MM-SS` at which the file was generated.
 We utilise the Apache Parquet format as the files are immutable.

-To avoid running into exceptions deterministically, the articles are typically shuffled (via sampling so that I can limit the number of articles if needed).
+To avoid running into exceptions deterministically, the order of the articles are shuffled.
 The idea is to push these problematic articles back so that the other articles can be evaluated.

 #### Content Filters

 When the Azure OpenAI service triggers a content filter, a `ValueError` exception is raised.
-A keyword search is first performed (i.e. `"content filter being triggered"` on the error message) to verify whether the Azure AI Content Filter has been triggered.
+A keyphrase search is first performed (`"content filter being triggered"`) to verify whether the Azure AI Content Filter has been triggered.
 Once verified, the LLM checks will be turned off and the article is resubmitted for only rule-based checks.

 #### Deadlocks